-10. Comparison of Budget with Actual
+11. Comparison of Budget with Actual

 The SAPCT presents its Financial Statements and Expenditure Budget on an accrual basis and cash basis respectively.
-The original expenditure budget covers the period from 1 July 2020 to 30 June 2021.
+The original expenditure budget covers the period from 1 July 2021 to 30 June 2022.

-- (i) Revenue surplus pertains to actual revenue from fixed deposits computed by the banks exceeding the budgeted projections and bank interest on savings accounts. - (ii) The difference under Grant Schemes occurred due to less payments effected because planters availed of free fertilizers under the Advance supply of Fertilizers Scheme to Sugarcane Planters for Crop Year 2020-21 under government policy.
+- (i) Revenue surplus pertains to actual revenue from fixed deposits computed by the banks exceeding the budgeted projections and bank interest on savings accounts. - (ii) The difference under Staff Cost occurred due to PRB back pay and New Salary Scale as per the Pay Research Bureau. - (iii) The difference under Grant Schemes occurred due to less payments effected because planters availed of free fertilizers under the Advance supply of Fertilizers Scheme to Sugarcane Planters for Crop Year 2021-22 under government policy.

-11. Related Party Transactions
+12. Related Party Transactions

-No related party transactions took place during the financial year ended 30 June 2021.
+No related party transactions took place during the financial year ended 30 June 2022.

-12. Board Remuneration
+13. Board Remuneration